tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

             {body = lua_code, is_deterministic = true, is_sandboxed = true})

 #.
 Make the functional index: specify the fields whose values will be passed
     to the function.
-Specify the function.
+Specify the function:

     ..  code-block:: lua